Politeness and Manners

 Our 'Who Are You Today?' posters around the school promote this.

-To support our efforts we are asking parents to assist us, modelling good behaviour and praising your child whenever you catch them using good manners or demonstrating an act of kindness.
+To support our efforts we ask parents to assist us, modelling good behaviour and praising your child whenever you catch them using good manners or demonstrating an act of kindness.